tiberiudeak/myos/README.md

 7. You should now have a working cross-compiler.
 You can test it by running `i686-elf-gcc --version`.

-8. Now you should be able to compile the project by running `make` in the root directory of the project, that will generate the `myos.bin` file.
+8. Now you should be able to compile the project by running `make` in the project's root directory, which will generate the `myos.bin` file.

 ## Run

-In order to run the project, you'll need to have [qemu](https://www.qemu.org/) installed.
-You can then run the project by running `make run` in the root directory of the project.
+To run the project, you must have [qemu](https://www.qemu.org/) installed.
+You can then run the project by running `make run` in the project's root directory.

-## Description

-### The Bootloader

-### The Kernel

-### The Libc